Martin-Rudolph/cuDebye/README.md

 ## Running Multiple Files
 It is also possible to run multiple xyz- and/or deb-files using the function [_multisim_](/Matlab/multisim.m).
-Just select the obvisious [folder](/Data/SelectToTestMultiSim) and let the function do the work.
+Just select the obvisious [folder](/Data/SelectToTestMultiSim) and let the function do the work. xyz-files will be only converted to deb files, if these are missing and the cuDebye will only start, if no debI-file exists for the corresponding deb-file.
+To recalculate a changed xyz-file, you have to delete the corresponding output files (deb, debI) first.